tstendara/Overwatch-queue-notifier/readme.md

 1. Launch Overwatch and change it to bordless windowed so that you can start the script without closing the Overwatch window.

-2. If you dont already have Powershell open, run:
+2. If you dont already have Powershell open, then open Powershell and run:
 ```
 cd Downloads/Overwatch-queue-notifier-master/Overwatch-queue-notifier-master
 ```

-3. Lastly run:
+3. Lastly, whenever you get into queue, run this command and Jeff will do the rest:
 ```
 python watchingQueue.py
 ```